-This Data Processing Addendum, including the Standard Contractual Clauses referenced herein (“DPA”), amends and supplements any existing and currently valid Terminus or BrightFunnel Software as a Service Agreement (the “Agreement”) either previously or concurrently made between you (together with subsidiary(ies) and affiliated entities, collectively, “Customer”) and Terminus Software, Inc. (together with subsidiary(ies) and affiliated entities, collectively “Terminus”).
+This Data Processing Addendum, including the Standard Contractual Clauses referenced herein (“DPA”), amends and supplements any existing and currently valid Terminus, BrightFunnel or Sigstr Service Agreement (the “Agreement”) either previously or concurrently made between you (together with subsidiary(ies) and affiliated entities, collectively, “Customer”) and Terminus Software, Inc. (together with subsidiary(ies) and affiliated entities, collectively “Terminus”).
 Defined terms used herein but not otherwise defined shall have the meanings set forth in the Agreement(s).

 1.0 Purpose of the DPA.
-This DPA is intended to: (a) satisfy the requirement for an obligatory contract under GDPR between the processor and controller for the onward transfer of personal data from the European Union to the United States; and (b) reflect the parties’ agreement with regard to the Processing of data, including Personal Data in connection with the provision of services to Customer (“Services”) pursuant to the Agreement.
+This DPA is intended to: (a) satisfy the requirement for an obligatory contract under GDPR between Terminus and Customer for the transfer of personal data from the European Union to the United States; and (b) reflect the Parties’ agreement with regard to the Processing of data, including Personal Data in connection with the provision of services to Customer (the “Services”) pursuant to the Agreement.

 2.0 Definitions.
 For the purpose of this DPA, these terms shall mean the following:

-2.1 “Applicable Laws” shall mean all applicable federal, state and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, including, without limitation, the EU Data Protection Laws and the California Consumer Privacy Act (“CCPA”) but excluding, without limitation, consent decrees.
+2.1 “Applicable Laws” shall mean all applicable federal, state and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, including, without limitation, the EU Data Protection Laws and the CCPA but excluding, without limitation, consent decrees.

 2.2 “Authorized Personnel” means (a) Terminus’ employees who have a need to know or otherwise access Personal Data for the purposes of performing applicable Services; and (b) Terminus’ contractors, agents, and auditors who have a need to know or otherwise access Personal Data to enable Terminus to perform its obligations under this DPA, and who are bound in writing by confidentiality and other obligations sufficient to protect Personal Data in accordance with the terms and conditions of this DPA.

-2.3 “EU Data Protection Laws” means all laws and regulations of the European Union, the European Economic Area, their member states, Switzerland and the United Kingdom, applicable to the processing of Personal Data under the Agreement, including (where applicable) the GDPR.
+2.4 “EU Data Protection Laws” means all laws and regulations of the European Union, the European Economic Area, their member states, Switzerland and the United Kingdom, applicable to the processing of Personal Data for the Services under the Agreement, including (where applicable) the GDPR.

-2.8 “Standard Contractual Clauses” means the model clauses for the transfer of personal data to processors established in third countries approved by the European Commission, the approved version of which is set out in the European Commission’s Decision 2010/87/EU of 5 February 2010 and and at http://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32010D0087.
+2.9 “Standard Contractual Clauses” means the model clauses for the transfer of personal data to processors established in third countries approved by the European Commission, the approved version of which is set out in the European Commission’s Decision 2010/87/EU of 5 February 2010 and at http://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32010D0087.

 Except for usage of Personal Data as necessary to bring and defend claims, to comply with requirements of the legal process, to cooperate with regulatory authorities, and to exercise other similar permissible uses as expressly provided under Applicable Laws, Terminus shall not retain, use, sell or disclose the Personal Data (that is not de-identified) for any purpose, including other commercial purposes, outside of the direct business relationship with Customer.